 When attempting to cut costs in the 1980s, American Airlines discovered that removing just one item from passengers' meals would do the trick.
 By simply nixing just one olive from the salads served in-flight, the airline saved a staggering $40,000 in the course of a single year.

-The oxygen masks provided from above your seat in case of an emergency are designed to give out only 15 minutes of oxygen, which at first sounds like a short amount of time but it's more than enough to allow the pilot to lower the altitude of the plane to a level where the outside air pressure is breathable (around 10,000 feet or 3,000 meters).
+The oxygen masks provided from above your seat in case of an emergency are designed to give out only 15 minutes of oxygen.
+This might sound like a short amount of time, but it's more than enough to allow the pilot to lower the altitude of the plane to a level where the outside air pressure is breathable (around 10,000 feet or 3,000 meters).